A dwelling in a green area having a 7 star NatHERS rating

 • Location of the required insulation

-• Location of the windows having a specific performance values
+• Location of the windows having specific performance values

 • Assessor credentials and modelling software used